crypto-god-pablo/Gun-Fever/README.md

       ~ Its highest-level methods are update() and draw(), which are used by the main method as just explained ~ Every Game has two Players, player1 and player2, and an array of Bullets, which contains all the Bullets flying around at a given time
       ~ Games can be paused and resumed and can be carried on after a player dies.
-      ~ All Games have a function for checking if bullets collide with players and for dealing damage, as well as everything else you might
+      ~ All Games have methods for checking if bullets collide with players, for dealing damage, for handling user input, for handling game pauses, for handling new rounds, for updating the positions of all their components, and for doing any other higher-level tasks
-        expect it to handle, but I'm not going to mention them all here

       Multiplayer: less complicated, has two user controlled players

       Singleplayer: more complicated, has one CPU (player2) and one user controlled player (player1) ~ Has an array of guns with different attributes and names.
 Each time player1 kills the CPU and its score increases, its Gun object is set to the next gun in this array
-        ~ As player1's score increases, the CPU's accuracy (CPU_DIFFICULTY)
-        ~ the CPU will be controlled by the method ControlCPU(), and will function as described earlier
+        ~ As player1's score increases, the CPU's difficulty (CPU_DIFFICULTY) increases ~ the CPU will be controlled by the method ControlCPU(), and will function as described earlier

     Component: an abstract class for all objects which are moving or colliding during Games ~ each Component has variables for position, velocity, size, rotation, and color/image ~ the abstract Component class contains the general function for checking if a Component is colliding with another Component
-      ~ each Component has methods for updating its variables/positions (update()) and for rendering it (draw())
+      ~ each Component has a method for updating its variables/positions, update(), and for rendering it, draw()

       Bullet: a bullet object, pretty simple
         ~ a bullet's velocity is constant